Localization for coarse homology theories: Localization for coarse homology theories

 \subsection{Localization for equivariant coarse topological $K$-homology}

-In this section we show how the Abstract Coarse Localization Theorem II and its Corollary \ref{gerhgiu34hiu34huferererg}, in particular, can be applied in the case of the equivariant coarse topological $K$-homology $K\cX^{G}$ discussed in Example \ref{beoijewoigfergreree}.
-Note that the categories $G\BC$ {and} $\Sp$ have symmetric monoidal structures denoted by $\otimes$ and $\wedge$, respectively.
-The category $G\Spc\cX$ {has} a symmetric monoidal structure essentially uniquely determined by the property that the functor $\Yo:G\BC\to G\Spc\cX$ has a symmetric monoidal refinement \cite[Lemma 4.16]{equicoarse}.
+In this section we show how the Abstract Coarse Localization Theorem II \ref{rgioewfwefewfewfewf} and its Corollary~\ref{gerhgiu34hiu34huferererg}, in particular, can be applied in the case of the equivariant coarse topological $K$-homology $K\cX^{G}$ from \cite[Thm.~6.3]{bu} discussed in Example~\ref{beoijewoigfergreree}.
+Note that the category $G\BC$ has a symmetric monoidal structure denoted by $\otimes$.
+The category $G\Spc\cX$ {has} a symmetric monoidal structure essentially uniquely determined by the property that the functor $\Yo\colon G\BC\to G\Spc\cX$ has a symmetric monoidal refinement \cite[Lem.~4.16]{equicoarse}.
+On $\Sp$ we consider the symmetric monoidal structure given by the wedge product.

-We will now {\em suppose}\footnote{We expect that this symmetric monoidal refinement exists, but the details have not been written up yet. {The missing piece is a symmetric monoidal refinement of the topological $K$-theory functor from $C^{*}$-categories to spectra.
-It is planned to consider this question in \cite{bu}}.} that the functor $K\cX^{G}:G\BC\to \Sp$ has a lax symmetric monoidal refinement.
-Then, by the universal property of $\Yo$ also its factorization $ K\cX^{G}:G\Spc\cX\to \Sp$ over $\Yo$ (as usual this factorization is denoted by the same symbol) has a lax symmetric refinement.